tylim88/Firelord/README.md

 all the API are like [firestore order and limit](https://firebase.google.com/docs/firestore/query-data/queries) with slight differences, but work the same, clauses are chain-able.

-The type rule obey Firestore [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations).
+The type rule obey Firestore [Order Limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations).

-Read this before proceeding: [Firestore OrderBy and Where conflict](https://stackoverflow.com/a/56620325/5338829) and [firestore index](https://www.fullstackfirebase.com/cloud-firestore/indexes) on how to overcome certain `orderBy` limitation, this is also considered into typing.
+Read this before proceeding: [Firestore OrderBy and Where conflict](https://stackoverflow.com/a/56620325/5338829) and [firestore index](https://www.fullstackfirebase.com/cloud-firestore/indexes) on how to overcome certain order limitation, this is also considered into typing.

 Any `orderBy` that does not follow `where` clause does not abide by the rule and limitation mentioned above.